-This was the last Bond movie by Eon to use SPECTRE or Blofeld.
+Until Spectre (2015), this was the last Bond movie by Eon to use SPECTRE or Blofeld.
 (The name SPECTRE is not mentioned at all in this movie.)
 After this, writer Kevin McClory's legal claim against the Ian Fleming estate that he, and not Fleming, had created the organization for the novel "Thunderball" was upheld by the courts.
 Blofeld is seen but not identified later in For Your Eyes Only (1981), as Eon's arrangements with the Fleming estate do not permit them to use McClory's works.

 George Lazenby was asked to make a second Bond movie but declined, due to a lengthy and restrictive potential contract.
 Burt Reynolds was the original choice to replace him but was unavailable.
 Then American actor John Gavin was signed to play James Bond in this movie.
 At the time, he had recently played the French Spy OSS 117 in the Eurospy flick OSS 117 - Double Agent (1968).
 Adam West turned down the role because he felt that James Bond should be a British actor.
 Michael Gambon turned down the role because he was "in terrible shape" and "had tits like a woman."
 At the last minute Sean Connery agreed to return as Bond for the sixth time in a two-picture deal and at an astronomical salary for the time.
 Producer Albert R. Broccoli insisted that Gavin be paid-out the full salary called for in his contract.